The Worthing HO Racing website is licensed under a Creative Commons Attribution 3.0

 A 'Rookie of the Year' competition is for racers who have not raced in more than

-3 HO race events before the start of the season.
+3 HO club rounds before the start of the season.
 The points awarded are: 10-

 The F1 Classic Cup competition is run for racers using an eligible chassis in Formula